mattsinbox/Recommendation-Engine/README.md

 # Recommendation-Engine
-Built a recommendation engine for IBM Waston articles using a variety of techniques.
+Built a recommendation engine for IBM Waston articles using a variety of techniques along with Matrix Factorization.